JakubSzuber/Golden-DevOps/.github/README.md

 - DynamoDB table's name (in this repo "golden-devops-dynamodb")
 - Domain name (in this repo "goldendevops.com")
 - AWS Region (in this repo "us-east-1")
+- AWS Profile used to access the EKS cluster from your local computer (in this repo "jakubszuber-admin")
 - Whole IAM Role (in this repo [gh-action-role.json](https://github.com/JakubSzuber/Golden-DevOps/blob/main/aws/gh-action-role.json))
 - Whole IAM Policy (in this repo [gh-actions-inline-policy.json](https://github.com/JakubSzuber/Golden-DevOps/blob/main/aws/gh-actions-inline-policy.json))
 - Whole Helm values.yaml file (in this repo [values.yaml](https://github.com/JakubSzuber/Golden-DevOps/blob/main/helm-charts/main-chart/values.yaml))